 Interestingly, the church was not Gaudí’s idea nor did he start the building.
 It was actually the idea of a bookseller, Josep Maria Bocabella, and the initial plans and building of the crypt were started in 1882 by architect Francisco Paula de Villar.
 However, Villar soon resigned and Gaudí took over the project in 1883, making radical changes to the original plans.

 Here in Sagrada Família, Gaudí fully devoted his time in the later years of his life, even moving into his workshop to live in 1925 until his tragic death the following year.
-Gaudí died in 1926, leaving the church less than 25% completed and since then it has continued to be worked on by a number of architects and builders.
+Gaudí died in 1926, leaving the church less than 25% completed, and since then it has continued to be worked on by a number of architects and builders.

-The work that was overseen directly by Gaudí was the completion of the crypt (started by Viller), work on the apse, the completion of the Nativity façade, the provisional school buildings (see entry below), and the first (of four) bell towers of the Nativity façade.
+The work that was overseen directly by Gaudí was the completion of the crypt (started by Villar), work on the apse, the completion of the Nativity façade, the provisional school buildings (see entry below), and the first (of four) bell towers of the Nativity façade.

 The Nativity façade is probably the one place Gaudí had the most direct influence, and it is one of the three grand façades of the church.
-It is dedicated to the birth of Jesus and it is decorated with scenes reminiscent of the elements of life.
+It is dedicated to the birth of Jesus and is decorated with scenes reminiscent of the elements of life.
 Given that much of the work was completed after Gaudí’s death, only the crypt and Nativity façade are included in the UNESCO designation.

-Note that outside of the main church, you’ll find a museum located underground where you can see drawing and models, original pieces, and old photographs related to the church during the time of Gaudí.
+Note that outside of the main church, you’ll find a museum located underground where you can see drawings and models, original pieces, and old photographs related to the church during the time of Gaudí.
 You’ll find Gaudí’s tomb in the church’s crypt.
 There is also the school building located near the church (see next entry).

-If you are interested in visiting the towers, note that these require a special ticket as tower access is not included in the main tickets.
-You can book a tower entrance ticket along with your main ticket on the Sagrada Familia website, or you can book a guided tour that includes entrance to the church as well as access to one of the towers.
+If you are interested in visiting the towers, note that these require a special ticket, as tower access is not included in the basic €26 entry.
+You can book a tower entrance ticket along with your main ticket on the Sagrada Família website at the €36 tier, or the €40 tier for a guided tour plus tower access.

 Sagrada Família Schools